Olivine

-The ratio of magnesium to iron varies between the two endmembers of the solid solution series: forsterite (Mg-endmember: Mg_{2}SiO_{4}) and fayalite (Fe-endmember: Fe_{2}SiO_{4}).
-Compositions of olivine are commonly expressed as molar percentages of forsterite (Fo) and/or fayalite (Fa) (e.g., Fo_{70}Fa_{30}, or just Fo_{70} with Fa_{30} implied).
+The ratio of magnesium to iron varies between the two endmembers of the solid solution series: forsterite (Mg-endmember: Mg2SiO4|auto=yes) and fayalite (Fe-endmember: Fe2SiO4|auto=yes).
+Compositions of olivine are commonly expressed as molar percentages of forsterite (Fo) or fayalite (Fa) (e.g., Fo70Fa30, or just Fo70 with Fa30 implied).
 Forsterite's melting temperature is unusually high at atmospheric pressure, almost 1900 C, while fayalite's is much lower – about 1200 C. Melting temperature varies smoothly between the two endmembers, as do other properties.
-Olivine incorporates only minor amounts of elements other than oxygen (O), silicon (Si), magnesium (Mg) and iron (Fe).
+Olivine incorporates only minor amounts of elements other than oxygen (O), silicon (Si), magnesium (Mg), and iron (Fe).
 Manganese (Mn) and nickel (Ni) commonly are the additional elements present in highest concentrations.

-Olivine gives its name to the group of minerals with a related structure (the olivine group) – which includes tephroite (Mn_{2}SiO_{4}), monticellite (CaMgSiO_{4}), larnite (Ca_{2}SiO_{4}) and kirschsteinite (CaFeSiO_{4}) (commonly also spelled kirschteinite).
+Olivine gives its name to the group of minerals with a related structure (the olivine group) – which includes tephroite (Mn2SiO4), monticellite (CaMgSiO4), larnite (Ca2SiO4) and kirschsteinite (CaFeSiO4) (commonly also spelled kirschteinite).

-Olivine's crystal structure incorporates aspects of the orthorhombic P Bravais lattice, which arise from each silica (SiO_{4}) unit being joined by metal divalent cations with each oxygen in SiO_{4} bound to three metal ions.
-It has a spinel-like structure similar to magnetite but uses one quadrivalent and two divalent cations M_{2}^{2+} M^{4+}O_{4} instead of two trivalent and one divalent cations.
+Olivine's crystal structure incorporates aspects of the orthorhombic P Bravais lattice, which arise from each silica (SiO4) unit being joined by metal divalent cations with each oxygen in SiO4 bound to three metal ions.
+It has a spinel-like structure similar to magnetite but uses one quadrivalent and two divalent cations M2(2+)M(4+)O4 instead of two trivalent and one divalent cations.